lamalab-org/chem-caption/docs/source/usage.rst

 .. code-block:: python

-    def comparison_function(featurizer, molecules, epsilon = .1):
+    def comparison_function(featurizer, molecules, epsilon = None):
         results = featurizer.featurize_many(molecules = molecules).flatten().tolist()
         return np.array(len(set(results)) == 1).reshape(1, -1).astype(int)
 ..

+Note that in the function prototype above, the `epsilon` parameter is set to `None`, as it is not needed for the purpose of our comparison.
 We then use this function to generate our comparator:

 .. code-block:: python